LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/tutorial.md

 />

 You can interact with the statechart during the modeling phase.
-You will see the statechart transitionig into the busy state when clicking on the submit event in the statechart-editor.
+You will see the statechart transitionig into the busy state when clicking on the submit event in the statechart-visualizer.

 ### Triggering actions